prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 * We’ll create a new empty *GameObject* in our scene hierarchy and name it ‘Game Controller’.
 This is where all our game-elements will be kept.
 * Inside this game object, we need to create another empty *GameObject* called ‘Level Obstacles’.
 All objects which the player’s tank cannot pass through will go here.

 The obstacles we are going to create will be very simple: they will just be a sprite with a *BoxCollider2D* component attached.
 We’ve also added the *pixel_White* sprite to the object.
-This will allow you to add whatever colour you wish to the sprite.
+This will allow you to add whatever color you wish to the sprite.

 ![](img/RTGame/4.png)